heathen1878/Docker/readme.md

 docker run -v docker_volume_name:/path_within_the_container docker_image_name
 ```

 :point_up: it more difficult to inspect the contents of a Docker Volume compared with a bind mount.
+There is a privileged container you can run to view the volumes.
+See [here](https://github.com/sidpalas/devops-directive-docker-course/tree/main/04-using-3rd-party-containers#i-volume-mounts)

 ### Bind Mounts

-Bind mounts connect back to the host filesystem also persisting data across container restarts; this option may have a sllight performance overhead.
+Bind mounts connect back to the host filesystem also persisting data across container restarts; this option may have a sllight performance overhead for heavy erad / writes.

+Bind mounts tend to be used where software developers are making code changes and want those changes to be reflected automatically within the container without having to rebuild the container or where you want to pass a start-up configuration file to postgres, nginx or similar.
+See the projects section for examples of these.

 ```shell
 docker run -v local_path:/container_path